 Students will attend weekly class sessions that will cover substantive and procedural law, as well as discussions of specific case issues.
 Students work collaboratively with medical students, medical residents, and students from social work, public health, and other professions.
 Students meet weekly with their assigned supervisor to evaluate case progress.
-Students are required to complete an average of between seven to 10 hours of case work per week exclusive of class time.

 LAW 6090: HeLP Clinic I

 LAW 6091: HeLP Clinic II

 Work in the clinic may require some travel to Children’s at Scottish Rite, Children’s at Egleston, Children’s at Hughes Spalding or Children’s Center for Advanced Pediatrics.
 To work inside the hospital, students must be tested and confirm vaccinations for certain diseases.
 Clinic students must attend a mandatory day-long orientation session and sign the HeLP Intern Agreement.
 Students will be notified of the date of the session upon registration.

 Atlanta, GA 30302-4037

 Atlanta, GA 30303